gohugoio/hugo/content/content-management/syntax-highlighting.md

 ## Generate Syntax Highlighter CSS

-If you run with `pygmentsUseClassic=true` in your site config, you need a style sheet.
+If you run with `pygmentsUseClasses=true` in your site config, you need a style sheet.

 You can generate one with Hugo: